Welcome to Cook & Crumbs

 What started as an interest became a life-saving mission as my twenties rolled by and I moved back to Maine.
 I was incredibly sick, and had no idea why.
 Neither did the doctors.
 It was hard to explain to them how I felt myself slipping away.
 I was exhausted all the time; felt like I had a cold all the time, and one sip of wine would send the room spinning.

-In one of the moments when I tried to push myself to find some happiness and find myself, I decided to get a few new ear piercings one day.
+In one of the moments when I pushed myself to find some happiness (and find myself), I decided to get a few new ear piercings one day.
 By that evening, my ear had swollen into what looked like a giant tomato.
 By later in the night, the right side of my face was paralyzed.

 Days turned into weeks and my doctor tested me for everything and found no explanation.
 I had Bell’s Palsy, and she guessed it was from my massive ear infection crushing a nerve in my neck.
 I saw neurologist and an ENT who couldn’t figure it out either.